 - API 610 – This is most widely used in oil and gas, petrochemical, and similar process industries.
 It has its own pump classification.

 - ISO 5199 / ISO 2858 / DIN 24256 – DIN 24256 is now merged with ISO 2858.
 These standards are used for all types of pump design.

 Type of Volute Casing

 Pump casing can be of the single volute type or double volute type, as shown in the image below.
 The most pump you will see inside the refinery will be of a single volute type.
 Double volute has an advantage over the single.
-It will minimize the shaft’s defection when the pump is operating outside the BEP (Best Efficiency Point).
+It will minimize the shaft defection when the pump operates outside the BEP (Best Efficiency Point).

 Radial Split – Radially split pump casing opens perpendicular to the shaft axis and parallel to the impeller.